hyperledger/bevel/platforms/r3-corda/configuration/roles/delete/flux_releases/Readme.md

 ### Tasks
 (Variables with * are fetched from the playbook which is calling this role)
 #### 1. Deletes Helmrelease
-This task deletes the doorman helmreleases
+This task deletes all helmreleases
 ##### Input Variables
     *component_name: name of the resource
-**shell** : script to purge and deletes the helmrelease for the same **ignore_errors**: This flag ignores the any errors and proceeds further.
+**shell** : script to purge and deletes the helmreleases **ignore_errors**: This flag ignores the any errors and proceeds further.

 #### 2. Uninstall Namespaces